jpedrocm/pool-generation-experiment/README.md

 * Clone this repository into your machine
 * Download and install all the requirements listed above in the given order
-* Download these datasets: [CM1/Software defect prediction](http://promise.site.uottawa.ca/SERepository/datasets/cm1.arff) and [Cocomo81/Software cost estimation](http://promise.site.uottawa.ca/SERepository/datasets/jm1.arff)
+* Download the CM1 and JM1 software defect prediction datasets in .arff format from the [Promise repository](http://promise.site.uottawa.ca/SERepository/datasets-page.html) and do not change their names
-* Place both datasets inside the data/ folder
+* Place both .arff files inside the data/ folder

 ### Reproducing